 inhabitants of the beautiful but limited planet Earth, our one and only home in the otherwise inhospitable cosmos.

-that subsequently followed is described under Career Description
+is described in more detail under Career Description

-My research into this theme has, so far, consisted
+In a short summary, my research into this theme has, so far, consisted of three phases:

 1993- Present: Big History

 This research has led to two books as well as numerous articles about various aspects

 of big history.
 These books are The Structure of Big History (1996)

 in which a general structure for big history is proposed, and

 Big History and the Future of Humanity (2010, 2015)